 Sasha: I remember wanting to be a doctor and a baker, but really one of the first memories I have of “wanting to be something when I grew up” was of being a songwriter.
 I went about it in earnest from the age of 11.
 My first song was a setting of Maya Angelou’s “A Caged Bird Sings.”
 My younger brother, Charlie, started playing the violin when he was 2-year-old!
 So, I was curious and followed suit exploring music, specifically the piano, from the age of five and loved the way music made me feel.
 Nothing was as nourishing or as transcendent for me as spending hours creating sound at the piano.
 It was a life saver for me as an introverted and super-sensitive teenager.

-Q: Tiferet Records will debut in 2019.
+Q: Sanctum Records will debut later this year.
 What’s its purpose?